 What drives people to work?
 Is it the motivation for rewards or the fear of being punished?

-Kelly Goldsmith, an American marketing researcher, and Ravi Dhar, an American behavioural scientist experimented to find an answer to this question.
+Kelly Goldsmith, an American marketing researcher, and Ravi Dhar, an American behavioral scientist experimented to find an answer to this question.

 They made two sets of groups to solve a series of anagrams.
 The first group was positively framed where they won money as a reward for each anagram they solved.